 It feels strange to be sitting here chatting with you about autumn spice scones while 200 miles away my fellow Texans are still trapped in water filled homes waiting to be rescued.
 It seems to me that I should be doing something big, something real, something to help.
 Carrying on life as normal, blogging…. those things seem so trivial.

 Back to the autumn spice scones.
-These go together a little differently than the regular scones.
+These go together a little differently than a regular scone.
 Normally I would cut the butter into the flour mixture but these use more of a thick batter.
 You’re not going to be able to roll it out like with regular dough.
-Just spoon the whole glob onto Silpat and the gently pat it into a circle shape about 1-1/2 inches thick.
+Just spoon the whole glob onto Silpat baking sheet and the gently pat it into a circle shape about 1-1/2 inches thick.
 Keeping the batter loose and baking at a lower temperature really keeps the scones tender.

 These spice scones are SO easy to make!

-- Try a little maple or rum flavoring in them instead of the vanilla.
+- Try a little sugar free maple syrup, almond extract, or rum flavoring in the keto scone recipe instead of the vanilla extract.
+Or try combinations of them

 You Might Need